shiner80/Recon_mSIM/README.md

 These routines are basically an implementation in Matlab of the code developed in Python by Andrew G. York [1], with some minor differences on the identification of the lattice offset vectors and on the image rendering, that is instead akin to the approach developed by [2].

+The Matlab code has been tested on Matlab 2018b.

 __________________
 Before using the routines: